 With these points in mind, it might well be worth giving your home Wi-Fi setup (and your array of devices) a closer look.

 In our view, the best solution to better wireless is to either have multiple wireless Access Points (APs) to distribute your wireless signal in such a manner that the signal has as little impeding it as possible on its way to and from the devices it connects to – or to invest in a top quality (and much stronger) wireless access point than the one you currently use.

 If you opt for the former, these APs must be connected to each other by a cable to ensure the maximum speeds are reaching it, prior to that same signal being sent on (in radio waves) – which is the “wireless” we’ve all come to rely on.

 While it is true that there are devices called extenders or repeaters that pick up a wireless signal and “repeat” it to a larger area, they can often result in a drop in quality AND speed.
 Over many years of testing and implementing solutions, Dial a Nerd has yet to find a ‘Wi-Fi extender’ product that can be relied upon.

 |Apartment or small office +/-200m2||A stronger Access Point/Router||+/-R2,000 for the device|

 excluding outside buildings & property

-*Please appreciate that all costs provided are general market related costs and every home and office differs in size and complexity and the price will change to accommodate this.
+*Please appreciate that all costs provided are general market-related costs and exclude labour and travel.
+Every home and office differ in size and complexity and the price will change to accommodate this.